-To move up/down the scan job, highlight the scan job, and then click the Up/ Down arrow to change the order of the scan job in the list.
+To move up/down the scan job, highlight the scan job, then click the Up/Down arrow to change the order of the scan job in the list.

-When you start scanning, the scan jobs will be processed and scanned in the order that they appear in the Scan Job Queue window.
+When you start scanning, the scan jobs will be processed and scanned in the order that they appear in the Scan Job Queue window (i.e., the first scan job is scanned first; the second scan job is scanned second, etc.).